madelynschaut/MS_Botany563/notebook-log.md

 -- Build files have been written to: /Users/madelynschaut/desktop/Botany563_FinalProject/software/modeltest/build
 ```

-created "make"
+Then, I created "make"
 ```
 make
 ```

-the following was returned:
+The following was returned:
 ```
 ...
 [100%] Linking CXX executable ../../bin/modeltest-ng
 [100%] Built target modeltest_module
 ```
-this means that modeltest-ng is in the bin folder inside of modeltest folder and it is ready to perform the model test on my data
+This means that modeltest-ng is in the bin folder inside of modeltest folder and it is ready to perform the model test on my data

 ### ran ModelTest-NG
-moved ADH_OG0000000-aligned.fasta to the "build" folder and ran the model test
+I moved ADH_OG0000000-aligned.fasta to the "build" folder and ran the model test
 ```
 /Users/madelynschaut/Desktop/Botany563_FinalProject/software/modeltest/bin/modeltest-ng -i ADH_OG0000000-aligned.fasta -t ml -d aa -p 2
 ```

-the following was returned:
+The following was returned:
 ```

                              _      _ _            _      _   _  _____